FelTheFirst/Creating-a-Persistent-Kali-Linux-Bootable-USB/README.md

 Once the process is completed, as indicated on status bar, you may close Rufus.

-## ***Congratulations!
+# ***Congratulations!
 You should now have a Kali Linux Live bootable USB drive with persistence!***

-Now, let's move on to the booting process, but first, let's make sure we understand what we're doing.
+let's move on to the booting process, but first, let's make sure we understand what we're doing.

+## **Boot Priority Theory**

 Booting is the process of starting up a computer, where the system loads essential software, such as the operating system and kernel, from storage into memory, making the computer operational.